renehorstmann/pbase/README.md

 ### How to read the code
 - Have a look at some examples
 - Get used to [rhc](https://github.com/renehorstmann/rhc) and [Mathc](https://github.com/renehorstmann/Mathc)
-- Read the (hopefully) self explaining header files, I tried to let the header interface as simple as possible
+- Read the (hopefully) self explaining header files, I tried to let the header interface be as simple as possible
   - Function parameter called `out_*` are output parameters
   - Method parameter called `self` indicate classes
 - If you are using the Python bindings, also have a look at the C header files